joinpursuit/Pursuit-Core-Web/react/react_hooks/README.md

 });
 ```

 When implementing `useEffect`, we can also return a value.
 The value we return from useEffect is a callback that React will call when the component is being unmounted.
 We don't need to return a callback, but if we do, React will ensure that it's called at the appropriate time.
+In this case, it's convenient because we can remove the event listener on our component's unmount, like we did before in `componentWillUnmount`:

 ```js
 useEffect(() => {